ravi-cheetiralaav/ghcp-bus-analyst-demo/DEMO_GUIDE_BA.md

 "Hi, I'm Sarah, a Business Analyst.
 I work with development teams but I'm not a programmer myself.
 My job is to understand how applications work, document them, and help design improvements.
 Today I'll show you how GitHub Copilot helps me do this work more effectively with our VB.NET Expense Tracker application."

 ### Section 1: Adding Code Comments (5-7 minutes)
-- Demonstrate adding XML docs to methods
+- Demonstrate adding  docs to methods
 - Show inline comments for business logic
 - Explain how this helps BAs understand code